rojdaineurope/Deep-Learning-based-Energy-Aware-Blockchain-Consensus-Mechanisms/README.md

   <img src="publication_year.png" width="600"/>
 </p>

-## there are some inclusion and exclusion criterias that we consider in our study.
+## There are some inclusion and exclusion criterias that we consider in our study.

 <p align="center">
   <img src="criterias.png" width="600"/>
 </p>

-## 📸 PRISMA diagram of the general review.
+## PRISMA diagram of the general review.

 <p align="center">
   <img src="PRISMA.png" width="600"/>